-- 21 All members of staff are encouraged to access relevant professional development opportunities that help them acquire the skills needed to work with SEND students.
-Part of the SENCO's role in school-based training is to develop awareness of resources and practical teaching procedures for use with SEND students. - 22 The School's INSET needs will be included in the School Development Plan. - 23 Teaching Assistants are provided with continuing professional development to ensure they are properly able to support teachers and students in the learning process.
-This may be delivered in-house or take the form of external courses.
+- 21 All members of staff are encouraged to access relevant professional development opportunities that help them acquire the skills needed to work with students with SEND.
+Part of the SENDCO's role in school-based training is to develop awareness of resources and practical teaching procedures for use with SEND students. - The School's INSET needs will be included in the School Development Plan. - 23 Teaching Assistants and Learning Mentors are provided with continuing professional development to ensure they are properly able to support teachers and students in the learning process.
+This may be delivered inhouse or take the form of external courses.